Ideolys/kitten-mq/README.md

 ## Getting started

-1) Install and start a broker: a server that manage and distribute messages among clients
+**1) Install and start a broker: a server that manage and distribute messages among clients**

 > The broker creates a directory in `/var/www/kitten-mq` and its config file in `/var/www/kitten-mq/kitten-mq.config.json`.